 Divorce can be traumatic for families, especially those with children.
 Keeping the separation as amicable as possible could help ease the stress on all family members involved and allow children to feel more secure as they see their parents working together despite a difficult process.

-A Houston mediation lawyer at our firm could help parents who are struggling to make this separation process amicable for their children.
+A mediation lawyer at Angela Faye Brown & Associates could help parents in Houston and Austin who are struggling to make this separation process amicable for their children.
 Mediation allows both sides to be heard and validated while giving each parent the tools to find solutions that benefit the whole family.
-Our family law firm provides a safe, neutral environment for parents to work toward an agreement that can make the separation easier for them and their children.
+Our family law firm provides a safe, neutral environment in which parents can work toward an agreement that makes the separation easier for them and their children.

-Initially, a mediator or their assistant will speak to the divorcing couple over the phone to discuss their marriage history, the issues they have faced, and their family dynamic.
-They may request only basic information but could ask for in-depth details as well.
+Initially, a mediator or their assistant will speak to the divorcing couple over the phone to discuss their marriage history, the issues they have faced and their family dynamic.
+They may request only basic information, but they can ask for in-depth details as well.

 During the first meeting with the mediator, they should explain the process to the two parties.
 Whether both parents are present for each session will depend on how they communicate.
-The role of the mediator is to facilitate conversations that identify a resolution both parties can agree on, helping to protect the children and maintain family harmony as best as possible.
+The role of the mediator is to facilitate conversations that identify resolutions on which both parties can agree, helping protect the children and maintain family harmony as best as possible.
 Once both parties agree on a resolution, the mediator should help them assess what they need to do to achieve it.
-After the two parties establish an action plan, a Houston lawyer must write a formal agreement that addresses all the points the parties have mutually decided upon during mediation.
+After the two parties establish an action plan, a Houston lawyer must write a formal agreement that addresses all the points on which the parties have mutually decided during mediation.

 If you are preparing to divorce, it is best to hire legal representation to explain your options as soon as possible.
-Our attorneys could help you to get a fair settlement that sets you and your partner up for co-parenting success and offers your family greater stability.
-Call a Houston mediation lawyer to learn if this type of dispute resolution could be right for your situation.
+Our attorneys can help you to get a fair settlement that sets you and your partner up for co-parenting success and offers your family greater stability.
+Call a lawyer at Angela Faye Brown & Associates to learn if this type of dispute resolution could be right for your situation.
 Contact us online or by calling our Houston office at 281-975-0307.